-If the commissioner determines that an applicant does not qualify for a license, he or she shall so notify the applicant by certified mail.
+(i) If the commissioner determines that an applicant does not qualify for a license, he or she shall notify the applicant by certified mail.
 The notice shall state:

-Note: WV Code updated with legislation passed through the 2013 1st Special Session
+Note: WV Code updated with legislation passed through the 2015 Regular Session

 The WV Code Online is an unofficial copy of the annotated WV Code, provided as a convenience.
 It has NOT been edited for publication, and is not in any way official or authoritative.